Duxter7/GA-English-Notes/IT English 12 (B1).md

-I didn't know what to do because I had promised to help my dad I went to the park yesterday because I had read a book I went to the gym
+I didn't know what to do because I had promised to help my dad I went to the park yesterday because I had read a book I had gone to the gym before I had breakfast